Operational and strategic risks

 (A) Acquisition risks

 Axfood acquires and establishes new operations on a regular basis.
-If the conditions in the operations do not correspond to the information provided prior to an acquisition being carried out, there is a risk that this could have a negative impact on Axfood.
-With respect to acquisitions, a well-executed integration and retaining key persons are also important.
-All acquisitions and new store establishments are preceded by thorough market analyses of the competition as well as demographics, with every investment calculation stretching over several years.
+If the conditions in these operations do not correspond to the information provided prior to an acquisition being carried out, there is a risk that this could have a negative impact on the Group.
+With respect to acquisitions, a well-executed integration and retaining key persons are important.
+Acquisitions and new store establishments are preceded by thorough market analyses of the competition as well as demographics, with investment calculations spanning several years.
 In addition, the external operating environment as well as the business profile are analysed, in part based on sustainability-related aspects.

-City Gross was acquired in 2024.
-Axfood intends to carry out a number of improvement initiatives to strengthen the customer offering, implement a chain management structure and streamline operations.
+In 2024, Axfood acquired the hypermarket chain City Gross.
+In 2025, a number of improvement initiatives were carried out to strengthen the customer offering, implement a chain management structure and streamline operations.

 (B) Supplier risks